GaloisInc/csaf/new_csaf/README.md

 ## Usage

-Install a python environment using [requirements.txt](../requirements.txt).
+Install a python environment using [requirements.txt](../requirements.txt) (its been tested using python 3.9.2, so the package versions may need to be updated).
 In this directory, run
 ```
 jupyter notebook
 ```